Scholarship Applications

 Julie, our inaugural scholarship recipient, was a second year graduate student in social work at Portland State University when she was awarded the scholarship.
 A high school dropout who earned her secondary education diploma nearly a decade later, she graduated magna cum laude from PSU and finished her Masters of Social Work in 2012.
 Later she interned with Volunteers in America Oregon and worked as a Licensed Clinical Social Worker at the Portland Men’s Residential Center.

-Currently a counselor/social worker for Kaiser Permanente in Salem, Julie continues to use her education and hard won knowledge of personal behavioral transformation to help others overcome the kinds of problems and barriers she herself faced.
+Currently a counselor/social worker in Salem, Julie continues to use her education and hard won knowledge of personal behavioral transformation to help others overcome the kinds of problems and barriers she herself faced.
 She supervises students who never cease to make her proud and have gone on to do amazing work in our communities.
-She considers her students to be “very high performers and strong advocates for social care and justice.”